dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 10. software products are corrupted with revenue extraction mechanisms
 11. sensitivity and connection to customers is muted or lacking
 12. maintenance is not incentivized
+13. hosting software is costly and error prone - aws charges too much and is hard to use
+14. Data is not self sovereign

 Dreamcatcher is useable as a project management framework that bonds together customer demand, equity management, and tasks